Baku is the capital of Azerbaijan, as well as the largest city in the Caucasus.

-- Weather - Baku is influenced by the local steppe climate.
+Baku is influenced by the local steppe climate.
 There is not much rainfall in Baku throughout the year.
-You'll have the best time, weather-wise, in Baku during the month of May and September with pleasant average temperatures that fall between 20C and 25C.
+You'll have the best time, weather-wise, in Baku during May and September with pleasant average temperatures that fall between 20C and 25C.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Baku since it covers not only the costs of medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Baku since it covers not only the costs of medical problems but also theft and loss of valuables.

 Baku Weather Averages (Temperatures)